 The SPR-4 is irritating in that it is not full-coverage.

-Drake gave us 23 crystal sockets and sold us crystals to add 500 KHz bands to the SPR-4.
+Drake gave us 23 crystal sockets and offered us crystals to add 500 KHz bands to the SPR-4.
 The crystals were expensive and a nuisance to order and install.
 There are not enough crystal sockets to achieve "full-coverage" from 200 KHz to 30 MHz.
+Not having enough crystals makes it impossible to do a complete and accurate alignment of the SPR-4.
+Even with a lot of crystals, alignment is more cumbersome if you have to change crystals as part of the alignment process.
 Today it is relatively easy to replace the crystal-bank with a DDS generator that can be programmed to mimic any crystal on command.
-This lets the Drake SPR-4 fulfill its destiny of becoming a full-coverage HF receiver.
-The PCB with the crystal sockets can be removed and replaced by a new PCB containing the DDS chip, a microprocessor and an encoder.
-The encoder driven by a knob and is used to tell the microprocessor which frequency to generate.
+This lets the Drake SPR-4 fulfill its destiny of being a full-coverage HF receiver.
+The PCB with the crystal sockets can be removed and replaced by a new PCB containing the DDS generator, a microprocessor and an encoder.
+The encoder can be driven by the same knob that was used to select crystals but now tells the microprocessor which frequency to generate.